storskegg/utf-reporter/README.md

 I needed something to parse through massive CSV's, so I ported the pen to this little CLI app.

+## Building

+Compile by hand on/for your system of choice.
+I build on *nix with `make`.

+Also, `make` expects `upx` to be installed for binary compression, but it is not required.
+If missing, it'll build just find, but say that it can't find the `upx` binary.

 ## Running

 `utf-reporter` supports supports both piped stdin and a file flag.